-Dr. Marilyn Wong, OD is privileged to be an associate of Dr. Farrah Sunderji after practicing optometry in downtown Calgary for many years.
-She is excited about providing eye care to her patients downtown where she can specialize in fitting multifocal contact lenses, prescribing computer and lifestyle eyeglasses, caring for dry eye, and remaining up to date on eye health technology.
+Dr. Marilyn Wong, OD is privileged to be an associate of Dr. Farrah Sunderji after practicing optometry in Calgary for many years.
+She is excited about providing eye care to her patients where she can specialize in fitting multifocal contact lenses, prescribing computer and lifestyle eyeglasses, caring for dry eye, and remaining up to date on eye health technology.

 Raised in Moose Jaw, Saskatchewan, Dr. Marilyn graduated with a BSc. in Biochemistry from the University of Saskatchewan, then attended the University of Waterloo in the Doctor of Optometry program.
 She worked with Drs.
 Joshua Josephson and Barbara Caffery in Toronto in their renowned contact lens practice, assisting with their contact lens studies and publications.
-After moving to Calgary she became the owner of two offices downtown and continued to work part time after having her three sons.
+After moving to Calgary she became the owner of two offices and continued to work part time after having her three sons.

 Dr. Marilyn now has three teenagers, and through parenting has come to value public education, languages, sport, and being involved in community work. “ My sons have all gone through late French Immersion and I served on their school councils and community associations for ten years.
 It was a tremendous amount of work but the rewards are greater than the time and work.
 After seeing the work that teachers and school administrators do?
 They are heroes to me.”

 The role of fitness and sport in children and adults’ lives and the impact on health cannot be underestimated.
 Each of Dr. Marilyn’s sons has played hockey, high school football, rugby, basketball, in addition to participating in golf and skiing.
 “Sports teaches us with self-discipline, hard work, team work, as well as giving us better health and a strong sense of self esteem.”